 Researching pricing and auto body shops

-You might not even need a car repair loan — or you can at least reduce the size — if you’re able to score the best possible deal on repairs.
+You might not even need a car repair loan — or you can at least reduce the size — if you’re able to score your best possible deal on repairs.
 If you were in an accident, your insurance company will likely recommend an auto body shop.
 But you ultimately have the final say on where the repairs are made, according to the National Association of Insurance Commissioners.

 - Asking family members and friends for recommendations